Call Now

 The key to a complete custody evaluation is collateral data.
 For instance, if a parent claims the other has a substance abuse problem, which is denied by the other parent, medical or police records may bolster or refute the he-said, she-said.
 Collateral evidence is any third-party source of information from a teacher (who can testify if a child has had excessive absences) to protective orders and criminal convictions.
 These pieces of information are put into context with the psychological testing and forensic interview and help an evaluator understand which parent should provide the most nurturing environment for the child and foster the non-custodial parent’s relationship.
 Clearly, a parent who openly disparages or tries to alienate the children from the other parent to the evaluator (and/or as is likely reflected in collateral data and contacts) is unlikely to meet the child’s best interests and be the recommended custodian.
 However, a significant amount of collateral evidence that is given significant consideration by a forensic custody evaluator may have to be obtained by your counsel through third-party discovery so it is also important to time your evaluation so your counsel can obtain necessary information to provide to the evaluator.

 A custody evaluation is not the right legal tool for most child-custody litigation but is the perfect tool for others.
 With skilled legal counsel, and clear direction to counsel what legal objective you seek to reach, he or she can access the numerous tools in the Divorce or Paternity Acts to assist you in making the best custody argument and presentation of evidence you can in your case.
 Is a forensic child custody interview right for your case?
-This blog is written by Ciyou & Dixon, P.C. attorneys who handle complex child custody cases of all types throughout the state.
+This blog is written by Dixon & Moseley, P.C. attorneys who handle complex child custody cases of all types throughout the state.
 This blog is written for informational purposes and is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Indiana Code section 31-17-2-12.
 Indiana Rule of Trial Procedure 35.